 Find out what each trim level delivers for the price below.
 All prices include a $995 destination fee.

-Basics: The Sport comes with a 184-horsepower, 2.4-liter four-cylinder engine, nine-speed automatic transmission, 17-inch steel wheels, cloth seats, height adjustment, power windows with one-touch down for driver, armrest, cruise control, vanity mirrors with lights and those black door handles and side mirrors.
+Basics: The Cherokee Sport comes with a 184-horsepower, 2.4-liter four-cylinder engine, 9-speed automatic transmission, 17-inch steel wheels, cloth seats, height adjustment, power windows with one-touch down for driver, armrest, cruise control, vanity mirrors with lights and those black door handles and side mirrors.

 Interior & Tech: A six-speaker stereo is standard along with Chrysler’s Uconnect system with a 5-inch touch-screen, Bluetooth connectivity, USB input and SD card reader.